Dummy (DC Comics): Danny the Dummy

 Danny the Dummy, a pint-sized ventriloquist in a top hat and suit, has a hit act in which he plays the dummy to a normal-sized "ventriloquist" named Matt (who is revealed as the real dummy at the end of each show).
 But the fact that people invariably refer to Danny as "the Dummy" infuriates him, and inspires him to use dummies for crime to make dummies out of the law.

 Powers and abilities

-The original Dummy was a skilled inventor.
+The original Dummy is a skilled inventor.
 He wields a cane in battle that can fire powerful force beams.

 In other media

 Television

 The first incarnation of the Dummy makes minor non-speaking appearances in Justice League Unlimited as a member of Gorilla Grodd's Secret Society.